Types of Committees

 Paper records: The recommended practice is to arrange meeting records in chronological order, so that all records for one meeting are together including the agenda, minutes, attachments, and other documents which are to be discussed at the meeting.
 It may be appropriate to keep case files, such as job applications or applications for an award, separately.

 Files for attachments, other, and committee specific folders – may be named at the discretion of the committee secretary/chair.
 For example, files to be attached to the agenda may be left as named by the sender or changed so that they sort in a way that makes retrieval easy for the secretary/chair.
-Use the standard format (yyyy-mm-dd) when adding a date to a file name, and add the agreed committee abbreviation or acronym to any files created for a particular committee.
+Use the standard format (yyyy-mm-dd or yyyymmdd) when adding a date to a file name, and add the agreed committee abbreviation or acronym to any files created for a particular committee.